Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Mathematical Formalization

 The parameter $\theta$ controls the rate of value growth.
 The logarithmic form exhibits different diminishing returns properties compared to power functions: initial returns diminish more rapidly but never reach zero even for very large investments.
 This can better represent contexts where baseline capabilities are highly valuable but incremental improvements have declining impact.

 The synergy function remains unchanged as the geometric mean, maintaining the requirement for balanced contributions.
 The complete logarithmic value function becomes:

-Our empirical validation (Section \ref{sec:empirical_validation}) demonstrates that for the Samsung-Sony S-LCD joint venture case, the logarithmic specification with $\theta = 20$ achieves validation score 45/60, outperforming power function specifications.
-This suggests that functional form selection should be informed by the specific empirical context, with power functions serving as the theoretically grounded default and logarithmic functions as empirically advantageous alternatives for certain domains.
+Our empirical validation (Section \ref{sec:empirical_validation}) demonstrates that for the Samsung-Sony S-LCD joint venture case, the logarithmic specification with $\theta = 20$ achieves validation score 58/60 under strict historical alignment scoring.
+Power function specifications with $\beta = 0.75$ achieve 46/60, demonstrating a substantial logarithmic advantage of 12 criteria.
+The difference stems primarily from historical alignment: the logarithmic specification produces realistic 41\% cooperation increases that fall within the documented 15-50\% range for S-LCD, whereas the power function produces 166\% increases that exceed realistic bounds.
+This suggests that functional form selection should be informed by the specific empirical context, with practitioners selecting specifications that produce realistic cooperation magnitudes for their domain.